Stress Response – Reacting vs Responding

 • Increased symptoms of other existing mental health issues

 The good news is that we don’t have to live with chronic stress.
-There are effective ways of treating stress to help improve our response to it and decrease the negative symptoms it causes.
+There are effective ways of treating it to improve our stress response and decrease the negative symptoms it causes.

 Therapy Options for Stress Management

 Addressing the toxic stress in our life can be difficult.
-In fact, many people, especially those who experienced early trauma in their life, may feel like a certain level of toxic stress is just how life is supposed to be.
+For many people, especially those who experienced childhood trauma, a certain level of stress can feel like a normal part of living.

-When people seek treatment for managing stress and anxiety, they often very quickly come to understand that life is so much more rewarding when we have the tools to move past chronic stressors.
+When people seek treatment for managing stress and anxiety, they often come to understand that life is much more rewarding when given the tools to move past daily stressors.

 Effective Stress Treatment Approaches